A generalization of Kummer theory to Hopf-Galois extensions: Preliminaries

 The notion of almost cyclic extension had already been introduced in \cite[Definition 3.1]{byott2007}.

 It is also possible to define what we understand by an almost classical Galois structure.
-For a group $(N,\cdot)$, we write $N^{\mathrm{opp}}$ for its opposite group, i.e. the group with the same underlying set $N$ and operation $\cdot'$ given by $a\cdot'b=b\cdot a$.
+For a group $(N,\cdot)$, we write $N^{\mathrm{opp}}$ for its opposite group, i.e. the centraliser of $N$ within $\mathrm{Perm}(X)$.
 If $N$ is abelian, we simply have that $N^{\mathrm{opp}}=N$.
 Now, assume that $N$ is a regular subgroup of $\mathrm{Perm}(X)$.
-Then $N^{\mathrm{opp}}$ is isomorphic to the centralizer of $N$ in $\mathrm{Perm}(G/G')$, and as such, it is also a regular subgroup of $\mathrm{Perm}(X)$ (see \cite[Lemma 2.4.2]{greitherpareigis}).
-Let us identify these groups.
+Then it is checked that $N^{\mathrm{opp}}$ is also a regular subgroup of $\mathrm{Perm}(X)$ (see \cite[Proof of Theorem 2.5 (b)]{greitherpareigis}).
 Then, the following definition makes sense.